grtetrault/grtetrault.github.io/_posts/2021-11-23-greedoids-when-greedy-algorithms-work.md

 The exchange property states that, if we have two feasible sets, we can always find a member in the larger to adjoin to the smaller that preserves feasibility.
 As solutions are maximal, this implies that any feasible set can keep growing until it becomes a solution.
+Solutions will always be the bigger set until we reach another solution.
 Moreover, as the property only takes into account size, the most recent addition to a feasible set doesn't matter.
 At any iteration of our greedy algorithm, we can make any choice (remembering that our choices must preserve feasibility) and still be guaranteed to reach a solution.
 Now that's a pretty powerful result!